 These include hot dogs, bacon and most meats found at the deli counter.
 Steer clear- these all have compounds that can cause cancer!
 The World Health Organization says that processed meat is classified as a carcinogen.

-Let me clarify- red meat is OK when eaten sparingly.
+Red meat is OK when eaten sparingly.
 This means no more than 18 ounces of cooked red meat per week.
 Still craving meat?
 Healthier alternatives include lean chicken, fish, or plant-based protein.
 Here is an easy plant-based recipe you can try adding into your meal rotation!
+And here are tips on how to transition to a plant based diet.

 The less alcohol, the better.
 However, it is nice to have a drink every now and again.
 As a rule, women should limit themselves to one drink per day, and men should limit their alcohol to two drinks a day, at most.